Texas Criminal Process

 If you or your loved one is under investigation for or has been charged with any crime, you should immediately seek the help of an experienced Georgetown criminal defense attorney.
 Michael J. Price has over two decades of experience fighting to protect the rights of people accused of committing criminal offenses.

-Law Office of Michael J. Price represents clients all over Williamson County as well as communities in Bell County such as Belton, Harker Heights, Temple, and Killeen.
+Price & Twine, PLLC represents clients all over Williamson County as well as communities in Bell County such as Belton, Harker Heights, Temple, and Killeen.
 You can call (512) 354-1880 to schedule a free legal consultation that will let us review your case and help you understand all of your options.